Make Your Next Trip Extraordinary

 The best shopping in the region is found in Seville, especially if you’re looking for traditional items that are typical of the region.
 For a wide selection of beautiful fans, or abanicos, go to Abanicos Diaz (not just for flamenco dancers, abanicos were historically used by the women of Andalusia to stave off the summer heat).
 For mantónes de Manila—those large embroidered shawls named after the Spanish colony—head to Juan Foronda.
 And check out Sevillarte for ceramics made using Moorish and Renaissance techniques that originated in the 15th and 16th centuries (you can also buy similar pieces in Granada, near the Cathedral).

-It is worth a visit the oldest hat shop in Seville, Maquedano, founded in 1896 in a jewel of a modernist building that preserves its original layout.
+It is worth a visit to the oldest hat shop in Seville, Maquedano, founded in 1896 in a jewel of a modernist building that preserves its original layout.
 One of the most curious and charming shops in the city is the Old Chandelier of El Salvador, a family candle shop founded in 1845 and one of the few establishments that continue to make wax the old-fashioned way.

 You can also buy good-quality versions of any of the items above at El Corte Inglés, a department store with outlets in almost every city of Spain.